Maintenant en lecture: Mom's Fruit Cake

 • Adding local ingredients: Quebec has enriched the traditional recipe by incorporating ingredients typical of the region, such as maple syrup.
 This local touch adds a distinctive flavor to the cake.

 • Preservation techniques: Quebecers have developed specific preservation techniques to ensure that the cake remains moist and flavorful for a long time.
-It is generally wrapped in aluminum foil and kept cold, which allows its flavors to fully develop.
+It is generally wrapped in aluminum foil and kept refrigerated, which allows its flavors to fully develop.

-Country Festive cake Estimated frequency of consumption 🎁
+Country Festive cake Estimated consumption frequency 🎁

-Canada Fruit cake 40%
+Canada Fruitcake 40%

 United Kingdom Christmas Pudding 50%